karthikrameshpanaroma/panaromawallet-guides/faq/en/about/What-is-the-Panaroma-Decentralized-wallet.md

-# What is the  Panaroma Decentralized?
+# What is the  Panaroma Decentralized wallet?

 - A non-custodial wallet putting users in complete control of their cryptocurrency keys.